Tour starts on every single WEDNESDAY all year long, except for August 2.

 - travel insurance

-- free Wi- Fi on board (except Morocco)
+- free Wi-Fi on board (except Morocco)

 - tips

 Embark on an unforgettable thirteen-day journey that spans across three captivating countries: Portugal, Spain, and Morocco.
-This remarkable adventure will lead you through the vibrant and diverse landscapes of Southern Portugal, the cultural heart of Spain, and the enchanting imperial cities of Morocco.
+This remarkable adventure will lead you through the vibrant and diverse landscapes of southern Portugal, the cultural heart of Spain, and the enchanting imperial cities of Morocco.

 Your expedition commences in the southern region of Portugal, where the captivating city of Lisbon awaits.
-This unique and picturesque city is a harmonious blend of history and modernity.
+This unique and picturesque place is a harmonious blend of history and modernity.
 Wander through its beautiful streets, discovering cozy venues, cultural treasures, and wallet-friendly restaurants.
 Lisbon's charm lies in its ability to juxtapose centuries-old landmarks with trendy hotels, where each street and corner narrates a distinct story.
 Additionally, a day trip to Fatima, home to the revered Sanctuary of Fátima, offers a glimpse into one of the world's holiest Catholic destinations.

 As your journey continues, you'll traverse the ancient village of Ronda en route to the sun-kissed beaches of the Costa del Sol.
 This collection of resorts is renowned as one of Spain's premier beach destinations, promising relaxation and breathtaking coastal views.